ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 {: #satp-stage1-init-reject}

-The purpose of this message is for the server to indicate explicit rejection of the the previous message receuved from the client.
+The purpose of this message is for the server to indicate explicit rejection of the previous message received from the client.
 This message can be sent at any time in the session.
 The server MUST include an error code (see {{error-types-section}}) in this message.
 A reject message is taken to mean an immediate termination of the session.